-The cash bonus award for each NEO was dependent on overall corporate performance as measured by the above criteria.
+The cash bonus award for each NEO was dependent on overall corporate performance as measured by the above criteria, as well as individual performance.
 Bonus awards for the NEOs, excluding the CEO, are recommended by the CEO and are reviewed by the Compensation Committee and, if deemed appropriate, are recommended to the Board for approval.
 Bonus awards for the CEO are determined solely by the Board based on recommendations received from the Compensation Committee.
 The actual amounts awarded to each NEO are set out below under the heading "Summary Compensation Table - NEOs".